hazelcast/hazelcast/README.md

 ## What is Hazelcast

-The world’s leading companies trust Hazelcast to modernize applications and take instant action on data in motion to create new revenue streams, mitigate risk, and operate more efficiently.
+test The world’s leading companies trust Hazelcast to modernize applications and take instant action on data in motion to create new revenue streams, mitigate risk, and operate more efficiently.
 Businesses use Hazelcast’s unified **real-time data platform** to process **streaming** data, enrich it with historical context and take instant action with standard or **ML/AI-driven automation** - before it is stored in a database or data lake.

 Hazelcast is named in the Gartner Market Guide to Event Stream Processing and a leader in the GigaOm Radar Report for Streaming Data Platforms.
 To join our community of CXOs, architects and developers at brands such as Lowe’s, HSBC, JPMorgan Chase, Volvo, New York Life, and others, visit [hazelcast.com](https://hazelcast.com).